ninanina19/Olympic-Analysis-Project-03/README.md

 <!--------------------------------------- Q.20 ------------------------------------------->
-#### Q20 Break down all olympic games where india won medal for Hockey and how many medals in each olympic games.
+<h4 id="q20"> Q20 Break down all olympic games where india won medal for Hockey and how many medals in each olympic games </h4>

 ```
 with t1 as